It has been acquiring tech for its own portfolio and has bought a slew of intellectual properties, plus it has developed one technology of its own.

 Test quantities of µSalt, as it has been dubbed, were manufactured in a facility regulated by the US Food and Drug Administration before being supplied to several organisations for independent testing.

-And that is what Tekcapital does, uses its knowledge of what IP is lurking in the databases of universities around the world to find new products for itself or its clients.
+That deal was a perfect example of what Tekcapital does: it uses its knowledge of what intellectual property (IP) is lurking in the databases of universities around the world to find new products for itself or its clients.

-It has developed a search engine to scour the universities, select appropriate results and share them with the client.
+It has developed a search engine to scour the universities, select appropriate results and share them with a relevant client.

 Put simply, the firm has established connections with more than 4,000 universities in 160 countries enabling it to capture all of the intellectual property available for licensing from these institutions.